 🔥Arsenal XI vs Olympiacos: Confirmed team news, predicted lineup and latest injuries🔥

-Matteo Guendouzi trained with Arsenal on Wednesday as Mikel Arteta weighed up whether to recall the midfielder for the Europa League clash against Olympiacos.
+Matteo Guendouzi is travelling with the Arsenal squad for their Europa League clash against Olympiacos tonight.

-Guendouzi was left out of the squad for Sunday’s 4-0 win against Newcastle after a row with Arteta and members of his coaching staff during the club’s recent trip to Dubai.
+Guendouzi was omitted from the matchday 18 for Sunday’s 4-0 win against Newcastle after a row with Arteta and members of his coaching staff during the club’s recent trip to Dubai.

-Arteta is understood to have been unhappy with Guendouzi’s attitude and his omission from the squad was a clear warning to the 20-year-old.
+Arteta is understood to have been unhappy with Guendouzi’s attitude and his absence from the squad was a clear warning to the 20-year-old.

-Arsenal head coach Arteta sent a strong message to the rest of the dressing room and he was on Wednesday deciding whether to recall the Frenchman for the first leg of Arsenal’s last-32 tie in Athens.

 The midfielder is fully fit and trained on Wednesday morning along with the rest of the Arsenal squad at their London Colney training ground but now faces a battle to regain his place in the team.

-Arteta was due to decide after the session if Guendouzi would fly to Greece, with the Gunners due to announce their travelling squad on Wednesday evening.
+Guendouzi was selected to fly to Greece, but Mesut Ozil is not making the trip due to personal reasons.

+Lucas Torreira has also not travelled as the result of an illness, but could yet fly out ahead of the game if his condition improves.

-It remains to be seen if January signing Pablo Mari will be in a position to make his senior Arsenal debut after playing 45 minutes for the club’s Under-23s against Chelsea on Monday night.
+Pablo Mari is available to make his senior Arsenal debut after playing 45 minutes for the club’s Under-23s against Chelsea on Monday night.